Enhance opportunities for collaboration & networking among falls prevention partners

-- 1C3: By the end of 2022 find best examples of existing materials based on identified needs, and develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs (such as centralized calendar, templates for flyers, brochures, presentation toolkit).
+- 1C3: By the end of 2022, based on needs identified 1C2, develop at least 3 new resources that can be tailored for each regional coalition and adaptable to local needs.

-- 1D1: By the end of 2021, create a list of counties not connected or active in a regional coalition.
+- 1D1: By the end of 2021, create a list of counties not connected to or active in a regional coalition.

 - 1D2: By the end of 2022, assess available data on engagement and crosswalk identified counties.

 - 1D3: By the end of 2022, make a checklist of possible falls prevention partners and resources in these counties.

 - 1D4: By the end of 2023, connect limited falls prevention resource counties with new partners and regional coalitions.

 - 1D5: By the end of 2024, identify a champion in each of those counties.